hamza15/devops_interview/README.md

 ## Solution:

-The following statement provies a brief overview of the technical architecture.
+The following statement provides a brief overview of the technical architecture.
 The solution is split into two parts.
 The first part covers infrastructure as code (IaC) and the second part covers the CI/CD pipeline.

 # Infrastructure as Code: